 - Humongous Mecha / Everything's Better with Samurai: The opening sequence, commercial headers, and occasional scene transitions on the G4 airing feature a giant samurai-adorned robot.
 Yes, G4.
 We get it.
 Unbeatable Banzuke is Japanese and badass.

 - Level Ate: The first half of Neko de Drive, which has obstacles such as a steep, slick watermelon slice and a narrow circular doughnut competitors must do a full rotation on before progressing.
 The second half of the course is more in line with the Incredible Shrinking Man.
+Not so with Neko de Drive II, which had more of a World Travel theme.

 - Mega Neko: The cat-cart in Neko de Drive, a full-sized wheelbarrow decorated like a kitten.